 - 1. Ignition OFF, disconnect the KR29 A/C Compressor Clutch Relay, ignition ON. - 2.
-Verify a test lamp illuminates between the B+ circuit terminal 30 and ground.
+Verify a test lamp illuminates between the B+ circuit terminal 30 and ground. - If the test lamp does not illuminate and the circuit fuse is good - 1.
+Ignition OFF, remove the test lamp. - 2.
+Test for less than 2 Ω in the B+ circuit end to end. - If 2 Ω or greater, repair the open/high resistance in the circuit. - If less than 2 Ω , verify the fuse is not open and there is voltage at the fuse.

 - 1. Ignition OFF, remove the test lamp. - 2.
-Test for less than 2 $\Omega$ in the B+ circuit end to end. - If 2 $\Omega$ or greater, repair the open/high resistance in the circuit. - If less than 2 $\Omega$ , verify the fuse is not open and there is voltage at the fuse.

-- 1. Ignition OFF, remove the test lamp. - 2.
-Test for infinite resistance between the B+ circuit and ground. - If less than infinite resistance, repair the short to ground on the circuit.

-- If infinite resistance - 3.
+Test for infinite resistance between the B+ circuit and ground. - If less than infinite resistance, repair the short to ground on the circuit. - If infinite resistance - 3.
 Disconnect the harness connector at the Q2 A/C Compressor Clutch. - 4.
 Test for infinite resistance between the control circuit terminal 87 and ground. - If less than infinite resistance, repair the short to ground on the circuit. - If infinite resistance, test or replace the Q2 A/C Compressor Clutch.

-- 3. Ignition ON. - 4.
-Verify a test lamp illuminates between the ignition circuit terminal 86 and ground.
+- 3. Ignition ON.

+- 4. Verify a test lamp illuminates between the ignition circuit terminal 86 and ground.

-• If the test lamp does not illuminate
+- If the test lamp does not illuminate

-Refer to Power Mode Mismatch .
+Refer to Power Mode Mismatch.